QuarkNerd/blog/ckurzeja/_posts/2020-12-17-sense-and-sustainability.md

 These are just some of the ways that the team is making a conscious and active effort to overcome the challenges of team formation while working in isolation.
 In pre-pandemic conditions, it was easy to take for granted how all of our senses were engaged in the formal and informal interactions that propelled us along the learning curve of team formation and project onboarding.
 Replacing these in the context of remote working requires commitment.
 That’s exactly what the team is bringing to the project and this will contribute to sustained motivation and morale.

 We’ll continue to share insights from the team retros via this series of blog posts in the New Year, along with posts on related topics such as the foundational workshops and artefacts that helped to set the team up for sustainable remote working.

+If you enjoyed reading this, you can find the first post in the series here: [Remote Possibilities](https://blog.scottlogic.com/2020/12/02/remote-possibilities.html)